yetisoftworks/MeshyDB.SDK-docs/docs/data/updating.rst

 401 : Unauthorized
    * User is not authorized to make call.

+403 : Forbidden
+   * User has insufficent permission to update meshes or mesh.

 429 : Too many request
    * You have either hit your API or Database limit.
 Please review your account.